 Wide windows unencumbered by curtains bring light into a kitchen, opening the room to the outdoors.
-Cabinets and appliances can make it hard to open up a kitchen to light.
+But wall cabinets and large appliances can make it hard to open up a kitchen to light.
 When designing a kitchen for new construction or adding openings during a major remodel, consider floor-to-ceiling windows or ones that rest right at the top of your kitchen counter.
 Traditional kitchens with a backsplash and window aprons have the highest windows, but with a little pre-planning, you can determine the best kitchen window height to take full advantage of all available space.

 Windows Below the Countertop

 Kitchen windows that let in natural light not only enhance the overall aesthetic and atmosphere of your space, but also give you the opportunity to have an indoor herb garden.
-To grow culinary and decorative plants in your kitchen without blocking any light, drop your window slightly lower than your counter, add a slate windowsill and fill the area with potted plants, all of which will make it look as though the plants are growing up from behind your sink.
+To grow culinary and decorative plants in your kitchen without blocking any light, drop your window slightly lower than your counter, add a slate windowsill and fill the area with potted plants.
+This set-up will make it look as though the plants are growing up from behind your sink.

 Windows Above the Backsplash

 If you are planning to add a backsplash behind your counter, you will need to consider the height of the backsplash for window placement.
 The backsplash usually is at least 4 inches high.
 If the cabinets are 34 1/2 inches high and the countertop adds 1 1/2 inches, increase the overall number by 4 inches for the backsplash, making the minimum height for your window 41 inches.
 For a traditional look, with a sill and an apron at the bottom of the window, add another 4 to 6 inches to the height to determine the standard kitchen window size.